raymondworkshop/raymondworkshop.github.io/_posts/slides.md

 ### Some of my Slides!

+#### 2026-05-07 Personal AI-powered wiki + Socratic Mirror
+- Check out the project on [https://github.com/raymondworkshop/dev.self-wiki/tree/master]
+    - treat AI as the "OS" and the wiki as the "Context Window" for high-resolution self-reflection; This also can be on (personal) coaching service.

 #### 2025-9-16 Mental Health for Every Mind

 - Check out the introduction on [AI-powered cognitive behavioral therapist](https://github.com/raymondworkshop/dev.pie/blob/master/docs/pie.pdf)